kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

     - [ ] Vehicle
 - [ ] Begin the arduous process of actually creating a flattened type for each sheet context which contains the needed data
 - [ ] Figure out how to centralize and make testable the property strings that appear on all the various sheet inputs.
 It might be as simple as adding more constants...
+- [ ] Observers / Limited users should not be allowed to click configure buttons or make rolls.

 ## Implement ALL the Settings! 👏